marcor0311/marcor0311/README.md

 ### Hello, I'm Marco Rodriguez! 👋

-I am currently pursuing Computer Engineering at the Technological Institute of Costa Rica.
+I am currently pursuing Computing Engineering at the Technological Institute of Costa Rica.

 ## University
 On my profile, you will find a main repository where I have compiled various projects and assignments I have completed throughout my academic journey.
 This repository showcases the diverse range of projects I've worked on during my coursework.